Nakulkushwah/Data-Analysis-Dashboard/README.md

 - More than 90% of the products delivered

 ## Final Conclusion:
-To improve the sales of Vrinda Store, a strategic marketing plan focused on women aged 30-49 years residing in Maharashtra, Karnataka, and Uttar Pradesh should be implemented.
+To improve the sales of Dada-Collection Store, a strategic marketing plan focused on women aged 30-49 years residing in Maharashtra, Karnataka, and Uttar Pradesh should be implemented.
 This demographic represents a key consumer segment, as they often make significant household and lifestyle purchases.
 The approach should include targeted digital marketing campaigns and personalized promotions to capture their attention.